 - Add the Release Burndown/Burnup Chart gadget to your Jira dashboard by clicking the Add Gadget button from your Jira dashboard and then by selecting and adding the Release Burndown/Burnup Chart.

 - Configure the gadget.
 At Release Issue Filter, enter the filter that you created before.
-As you can see, the Intervals of length is configurable and you can choose to calculate by Story Points, Issue Count or Original Time Estimate.
+As you can see, the Intervals of length is configurable and you can choose to calculate by Story Points, Issue Count, Original Time Estimate or by any other numerical custom field.
 Optionally, you can choose to count also the sub-tasks.
 Select which series (lines) to be displayed in the chart and, in case you selected a forecast line, select the velocity calculation method at Forecast based on.

 That’s all!
 Click Save.
 The gadget should now display the cross-project or cross-team burndown/burnup chart.